45:Carol Ann Rhoades, Connie Weaver, and Kathryn Kaufman

 Lamb also confessed on those tapes to killing Carol Ann Rhoades in Whiteland but was never tried or convicted of her murder.
 Police suspected him of her murder and journalists reported on the similarities.
 No one was ever tried and convicted of her murder.

 I think he could definitely be a suspect in Beth Ann Haab’s murder.
-A .38 caliber was used to kill her just a quarter of a mile from her home.
+A .38 caliber weapon was used to kill her just a quarter of a mile from her home.
 The murder site is also just a few blocks from Meridian Street.
 Indiana Highway 31 is called Meridian within the Indianapolis city limits.

 Did Raymond Charles Lamb commit other rapes and other murders?
 He seems to have driven around Indianapolis quite a bit with murders and attempted murders North of the city and South of the city, all easily driven on Highway 31 at the time.
 It’s also very easy to go to Illinois, Ohio, Michigan or Kentucky.
 It’s never a very long drive.
 I think we have to consider the possibility.

-He made it all the way to Santa Monica, California.
+Raymond Charles Lamb made it all the way to Santa Monica, California.
 How did he get there?
 Probably hitchhiking.
 Thumbing a ride was extremely common in the 1970’s.
 Can you imagine realizing you gave him a ride?
 Can you imagine him just accepting a ride, keeping quiet and getting out at the end of the line?
 Did he assault any drivers or steal any cars?
 It’s only a couple of weeks but Raymond Charles Lamb had raped and murdered one woman, attempted to rape and murder another and murdered yet another young woman in the space of only 7 weeks.
 And those are the crimes he was connected with that we KNOW about in those seven weeks.

 But still my mind goes back to Carol Ann Rhoades, Connie Weaver and Kathryn Kaufman.
 They were all so young.
 Connie Weaver survived but her experience and her injuries were traumatic and life changing.
 She did not get to experience the life she should have had.